owenBeresford/extra-panda/README.md

 Notes:
 - Functions tagged "PURE" do not effect the DOM, and tend to test quickly.
 - **_NOTE_** Commits at the start of this project are completely meaningless, as it's just when I moved the code back to my dev machine.
 They are meaningless duration markers, rather than feature markers.
+- Proper TDD units, as I have better tools now (JS modules + a fake DOM), make code better ~ separately to, and above every other bullet point.
+- Vastly improve English / readability of the code.
+Gain is separate to all other points.
 - Some of these unit tests are less meaningful than others, regrettably (running from Node).
-It would be nice to setup test from a browser.
-To *look* at the UX (as in, I am being the success / fail criterion), I did some manual testing
+It would be nice to setup test from a browser **UPDATE** I did, see `npm run web:test` .
+Initially, to *look* at the UX (as in, I am being the success / fail criterion), I did some manual testing
 - Use new language features (ADD a few KB of source) without jQuery (DROP >300KB of source).
 Dropping jQuery, as "select downloaded features" feature has been removed from https://jquery.com
 - Use TEST_ONLY symbols that expose entire module to unit tests.
 Tree-shaking means these do not show in release builds and is a free feature of most build tools.
 I didn't invent this structure, but I have used it ever since I started with JS modules, rather than plain JS.
-- Proper TDD units, as I have better tools now (JS modules + a fake DOM), make code better ~ separately to, and above every other bullet point.
-WARN: Some tests cannot be run outside a real webrowser.
-- Vastly improve English / readability of the code.
-Gain is separate to all other points.
 - As all this code is made after a minimiser script is adopted, faction code more finely into logical modules.
 So it's more readable.
 - As a very non-funny joke: the first two versions of the SM sharebar are legacy HTML, but very easy to unit-test.
 Now I have much better test tech and libraries and less good tests on this feature.
 - Assuming this project is frozen on feature completion, I do not need an installer.
 I will manually copy 1 compiled file to the static-host local-image.
 This project may not have any rollbacks/ reverts, tests are mandated.
 - I have used a short term solution to minification, as I need to move forward.
 XXX #FIXME
 - As far as Vite is a _code bundler_, I need to make all these separate outcome files as separate configs.
 I probably can reduce the amount of configs duplication at a later date.
 To repeat for clarity, each generated file is a separate file to syntax high-lighting for other languages.
-Note again via this library, CSS syntax highlighting isn't perfect.
+Again via this library, CSS syntax highlighting isn't perfect.
-- There are some pages that I will need to retire or use CDN to host needed libraries.
+- There are some demo pages that I will need to retire or use CDN to host needed libraries.
 - There isn't much logging, but logging is held to a wrapper, so I could jump to a centralised log (such as ELK) if I need to in future.
 - My code has complex / unexpected behaviour if you change the DOM / document object without changing state.
 This shouldn't be an issue outside tests, as this code doesn't support SSR presently.
 - I want to reduce the amount of manually made snap-shot tests, as again it's a code smell (test and measure outcomes, not the recipe to achieve them, or the recipe is forced to be immutable).